Formatting Amazon Product Descriptions with HTML: Fast Guide

 Let’s be honest, Amazon’s plain text description format leaves a lot to be desired.
 Here is the default description format below:

-As you can see, all the text is bunched together which makes it hard to read.
+As you can see, all the text is bunched together, which makes it hard to read.
 This leads to lower conversions.
-But since Amazon’s system allows for basic HTML formatting in the description, it can make a huge difference in boosting your sales.
+However, since Amazon’s system allows for basic HTML formatting in the description, it can make a huge difference in boosting your sales and attracting more buyers.

-Here’s a quick guide for the basic HTML tags you can include in your description:
+Here’s a quick guide for the basic HTML tags you can include in your Amazon description:

 Bold/ Strong Tags: <b> </b>

-This tag allows you bold text.
-Everything in between these tags becomes bold.
-This is a great tag if you want to highlight something important in your description.
+Bold tags allow you to make text bold.
+Everything between these tags becomes bold.
+This is useful if you want to highlight something important in your Amazon product listing, such as unique product features, key benefits, and relevant keywords.
 For example:

 <b>Humpty Dumpty</b> sat on the wall.